RamyaUlaganathan/BOOK-STORE-MANAGEMENT-SYSTEM/README.md

-# 📚 Bookstore Management SQL Project
+# 📚 Bookstore Management system

 This project involves designing and implementing a database system for managing a bookstore.
 It includes schemas, data insertion, and queries for handling customers, books, orders, inventory, and more.